 Additional relief may be available financial relief for an elderly or disabled family or a family that includes a person with disabilities that is experiencing financial hardship.

-Eligibility for relief: To receive hardship relief under this paragraph, a family must demonstrate that the family’s applicable health and medical care expenses or reasonable attendant care and auxiliary apparatus expenses increased, or the family’s financial hardship is a result of a change of circumstances (as defined by the CCHA) that would not otherwise trigger an interim reexamination.
+Eligibility for relief: To receive hardship relief under this paragraph, a family must demonstrate that the family’s applicable health and medical care expenses or reasonable attendant care and auxiliary apparatus expenses increased, or the family’s financial hardship is a result of a change of circumstances (as defined by the HACC) that would not otherwise trigger an interim reexamination.

 Relief under this paragraph is available regardless of whether